ravicosoftltd/FreePOS/README.md

 * Mysql >= 5.6

 ## Contributing / Reporting issues
+We are looking for contributors

-Create pull request or raise issues and start contributing
+Create pull request or raise issues and start contributing.

 ## License